Registration period: Now - T3W6

 Whether you're a digital artist, a content creator, or just passionate about online safety, your ideas matter.
 Join us in shaping the future of the internet—one poster at a time.

-You can join the competition as an individual or as a group of up to 3.
+Students can join the competition as an individual or as a group of 3.
 Each option supports different working styles and strengths — it’s totally up to what suits you best!
+However, please note that in 2026, each school can only submit 1 poster for each of the 2 categories.

 Individual Submission